 This year, she advises that the moment you begin feeling edgy, take a break, whether it's a solitary walk around the block, closing yourself in your private space (you can even use the bathroom as a refuge) or journaling to let off steam.

-"This brings in plenty of oxygen, which helps burn adrenaline and instantly calms you down," she explains.
+"This brings in plenty of oxygen, which helps burn adrenaline and instantly calms you down," she says.
 "It's a simple exercise, but it promotes kindness, which is the WD-40 of relationships.
 When you think not only about your own feelings, but your partner's, it goes a long way towards making your relationship run smoothly."

+Fisher also recommends vowing to sit down and air your grievances toward one another once a week to work through those peeves.
 Start by acknowledging how your partner has improved on the area you have resentment toward, then make your complaint without using words such as "you," "always" or "never," which can cause your significant other to become defensive.

-Then have your partner summarize the complaint to ensure they heard it correctly, search for the kernel of truth in it that they can own without excuses, empathize with how it's made you feel, then apologize and suggest some changes so it doesn't happen again.
+Then, have your partner summarize the complaint to ensure they heard it correctly, search for the kernel of truth in it that they can own without excuses, empathize with how it's made you feel, then apologize and suggest some changes so it doesn't happen again.

 8. Cultivate a New Friendship